MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 We can see which properties of the configuration are mandatory and which are optional.
 Optional properties are postfixed with a question-mark `?`, e.g. `readonly apiServerAuthorizedIpRanges?: string[];`.

 We can also use intellisense to suggest and displays missing variables.
-For instance the mandatory config for `KubernetesClusterConfig` looks like this:
+The mandatory config for a `KubernetesClusterConfig` looks like this:

 ```typescript
 const k8sconfig: KubernetesClusterConfig = {